supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-06.md

 ## Task 02: Running the Performance Test

-1. Run the following command to start the test:
+1. Return back to Git and run the following command to start the test

    ```bash
    bash ./runtest.sh